 Autonomous aircraft must perceive their environment comprehensively:

-- Radar: Weather detection and traffic awareness
+- Radar — Weather detection and traffic awareness

-- Lidar: High-resolution 3D mapping of nearby obstacles
+- Lidar — High-resolution 3D mapping of nearby obstacles

-- Cameras: Visual detection of other aircraft, runways, and hazards
+- Cameras — Visual detection of other aircraft, runways, and hazards

-- ADS-B: Tracking other equipped aircraft
+- ADS-B — Tracking other equipped aircraft

-- Acoustic sensors: Detecting nearby aircraft by sound
+- Acoustic sensors — Detecting nearby aircraft by sound

 Sensor Fusion

 AI combines data from multiple sensors to create a comprehensive world model.
 Neural networks learn to weigh sensor inputs appropriately—trusting cameras in clear weather, relying on radar when visibility drops.
+No single sensor tells the whole story.

 Decision Making